BentoBoxWorld/docs/docs/BentoBox/Blueprints.md

 Blueprints are *like* WorldEdit schematics but are **not** compatible.
 Blueprints are optimized for BentoBox addons and do not require any other plugin or library to use.

-Blueprints are managed with the **Blueprint Manager** and can be bundled together into a **Blueprint Bundle** to contain a set of up to 3 islands (normal world, nether and end world).
-Blueprint Bundles can have their own icon, description and can contain other settings, like requiring permission to use.
+Blueprints are managed with the **Blueprint Manager** and can be bundled together into a **Blueprint Bundle** to contain a set of up to 3 islands for each dimension - normal world, nether and end world.
+Blueprint Bundles have their own icon, description and can contain other settings, like requiring permission to use.

 ### FAQ: I have a lot of schematics - how do I convert them to Blueprints?